 What do you get when you combine more than three decades of hotel catering, food and beverage, and high-end event management with boundless generosity and a drive to maintain the highest standards in everything you do?
 You get a first-rate educator who is respected by colleagues and students alike.
 That is Jeanine.

 Her illustrious career began in 1976 at Hotel Meridien in Montreal where she assisted with the opening of this prestigious hotel and stayed for four years, discovering her passion for the world of catering.
 Jeannine then joined the Four Seasons Hotel Toronto before becoming the Assistant Food and Beverage Director at the Sutton Place Hotel.
+Jeannine assisted the Director of Food and Beverage with daily operations, establishing corporate food and beverage standards.
 During this time, food production and deployment became the forefront of her training—training that served Jeannine well when she returned to the Four Seasons in 1989.
-Her career flourished here as she assisted the Food and Beverage Director with daily operations, establishing Corporate Food and Beverage Service standards, and managing all large Ballroom functions for a variety of clientele including Elton John, Michael Jackson, the Baroness of Rothschild, and Stevie Wonder.
+Her career flourished in catering and she managed all large Ballroom functions for a variety of clientele including Elton John, Michael Jackson, the Baroness of Rothschild, and Stevie Wonder.

 Paul G. Araujo